 The most commonly used programming languages, as a percentage of those that took the Stack Overflow survey.

-Why is that?
-Ruby on Rails has many distinct advantages that, in 2021, still make it a viable option for businesses—but it won’t be perfect for all of them.
-But 16 years after its inception, we still use it for nearly every project, and over 1.5 million live sites are run with RoR under the hood.
+Ruby on Rails has many distinct advantages that, in 2023, still make it a viable option for businesses—but it won’t be perfect for all of them.
+Nineteen years after its inception, we still use it for nearly every project, and over 1 million live sites are run with RoR under the hood.

 There are several reasons for this.
 For example: